LKL Finals: LKL Finals Most Valuable Player

 The LKL Finals Most Valuable Player Award is the annual award that is given by the professional Lithuanian Basketball League (LKL), to the Most Valuable Player of each season's LKL Finals.

 Gintaras Einikis was the winner of the first Finals MVP award, in 1994.
 So far 5 players, Einikis, Arvydas Macijauskas, Tanoka Beard, Paulius Jankūnas and Edgaras Ulanovas, have won multiple Finals MVP awards.
 To date, Beard is the only non-Lithuanian player to win multiple Finals MVP awards.
-The current holder of the award is Sylvain Francisco.
+The current holder of the award is Ąžuolas Tubelis.

 LKL Finals MVPs

 Ramūnas Šiškauskas was the LKL Finals MVP in 2001.

 Marcus Brown was the LKL Finals MVP in 2008.

 Chuck Eidson was the LKL Finals MVP in 2009.

 Paulius Jankūnas was the LKL Finals MVP in 2011 and 2014.

 Mindaugas Kuzminskas was the LKL Finals MVP in 2013.